Hello! It’s so nice to meet you!! You’re probably wondering a bit about who I am, so let me tell you a little about

 I have created rather unique solutions to some very complex problems.
 Not just satisfied with merely solving the problem of the moment, I plan ahead for the long term needs of the project.
 Many of the projects I created still exist in one form or another.
 I feel my greatest achievement was a Clinical Quality Measure calculation engine.
 It allowed new measures to be created as well as existing ones modified, all without writing any programming code!
 Visit My Experience for more information.
 You can also view the badges that I have earned!

 I have two great sons from my previous marriage and I’m currently married to an outstanding woman who keeps me challenged and on my toes.
 Her name is Tonya and she has three wonderful children from her previous marriage.
 I’m proud to say that between our two sets of kids that we have 12 grandchildren that I’m always very happy to see as often as possible!
-My wife and I are also members of the Church of Jesus Christ of Latter-day Saints.
+My wife and I are also active members of the Church of Jesus Christ of Latter-day Saints.
 Through our involvement in church, we have learned many important lessons — many of which I’ve been able to apply directly to my career.

 Although I traveled around a bit in my life, I spent most of it in Indiana.
 I lived in Muncie, Fort Wayne, Hartford City, Elwood, Indianapolis, and Martinsville.
 I moved to North Augusta, South Carolina (just across the river from Augusta Georgia) in November 2017.
 I accepted an opportunity to work for the Church for a 1-year stint during 2019 and we lived in the RV while in Salt Lake City, UT.
 In 2020 I began working for as an Enterprise Data Architect at Healthfirst, so we took the RV to the Orlando, FL area for the first 6 months until we bought a home in Orange City, FL (just north of Orlando).
 In April 2022, while still at Healthfirst, we sold that home and moved to Cedar City, UT.

 You can also get more information about me on LinkedIn or Stack Exchange.